edinadelic/blog-api/README.md

             "reprehenderit"
         ]
     }
+ Previous example is example of Updating record trough Postman.

-The database consists of a single table that has a tags field and stores data from tagList.
+The database consists of a single table that has a tags field where stores data from tagList.